- Europe has dominated cartography for so long that its central place on the world map seems normal.

 The world, but not as we know it

-Europe is tucked away in a corner, an appendage of Asia dwarfed by neighbouring Africa.
+Europe is tucked away in a corner, an appendage of Asia dwarfed by neighboring Africa.
 North America is stood on its head, facing the rest of the world from the top of the map — cut off from South America, which cuts a solitary figure at the bottom.
 Africa is justifiably huge, but equally eccentric.

-Managing to leave both poles intact, this 'vertical' world map is about as far away as you can get from the classic Mercator projection – which slices up both, giving centre stage to a puffed-up Europe.
-Perhaps this new will become more familiar soon: it may do more justice to the world of the near future, dominated by China and determined by shipping routes across the iceless Arctic.
+Managing to leave both poles intact, this “vertical” world map is about as far away as you can get from the classic Mercator projection, which slices up both, giving center stage to a puffed-up Europe.
+Perhaps this new map will become more familiar soon: It may do more justice to the world of the near future, dominated by China and determined by shipping routes across the iceless Arctic.

 China’s ‘ten-dash line’

-While there’s no indication that this map represents the Chinese government’s 'official' world view, it is no secret that China has a thing with maps – and more specifically, with how it's represented on them.
+While there’s no indication that this map represents the Chinese government’s “official” worldview, it is no secret that China has a thing with maps – and more specifically, the country’s representation on them.